FinanceAndrew/CSC1401-Assignment-2/README.md

 8. To make the Shopping Cart System user-friendly, HomewareCity also expects the program to display some statistic information:
-- The total amount for ordered items in the shopping cart;
+i.
+The total amount for ordered items in the shopping cart;
-- The average cost per item in the cart;
+ii.
+The average cost per item in the cart;
-- The most expensive product item;
+iii.
+The most expensive product item;
-- The least expensive product item.
+iv.
+The least expensive product item.

 # Requirements Requirements
 These requirements are in conjunction to the steps above.